Bob Ross Paintings Value: appraisal and value basics

 Signature and Documentation

-An authentic Bob Ross signature adds significant value.
+An documented Bob Ross signature adds significant value.
 According to Modern Artifact, “Bob Ross’s signature is a distinct feature on his paintings.
-Familiarizing oneself with the nuances of his signature can help determine the painting’s authenticity.”
+Familiarizing oneself with the nuances of his signature can help determine the painting’s originality.”

 Subject Matter